10 Best Kayaks for the Money (August 2026) Tested Under $800

 Transport Considerations Often Decide Everything

 Before falling in love with a kayak, measure your vehicle and storage space.
+The best boat in the world does nothing if it lives in your garage because you can't load it.

 Budget Tiers and Sweet Spots